fenago/nlp-fundamentals/lab_guides/Lab_1.md

     required.
 To rectify this, we need to use other kinds of spelling correctors that are aware of context.

-    In the next section, we will look at **stemming**, which is another form of text normalization.

 Stemming
 --------

-In languages such as English, words get transformed into various forms when being used in a sentence.
-For example, the word \"product\" might get transformed into \"production\" when referring to the process of making something or transformed into \"products\" in plural form.
-It is necessary to convert these words into their base forms, as they carry the same meaning.
-Stemming is a process that helps us in doing so.
-If we look at the following figure, we get a perfect idea about how words get transformed into their base forms:

 ![](./images/C13142_01_16.jpg)

-To get a better understanding about stemming, we shall look into an exercise in the next section.

 Exercise 7: Stemming
 --------------------